 A: They will be informed that the object is checked out by a specific user and will be provided a choice to overwrite the check out or cancel the operation.

-Q: Can Check out be overridden, and if so, than how and when/under which circumstances?
+Q: Can Check out be overridden, and if so, then how and when/under which circumstances?

 A: Yes, a check out can be overwritten as its main intention is just to inform the user that someone else wants to work on an object.
-If a developer wants to prevent anyone from editing an object though, he can perform a check out with lock.
+If a developer wants to prevent anyone from editing an object, though, he can perform a check out and lock action.

 Q: Can I easily see who checked out an object?

-A: Yes, by opening the Object status form and navigating to the object in question.
+A: Yes, by opening the Object status window and navigating to the object in question.

 Q: Can I check in /check out more than one object at once?

 A: Check in can be performed against multiple objects at once using the Action center tab.
 A check out can be performed only against individual objects.